-3.7 million beneficiaries in 31 countries were reached by cash and voucher programming in 2019.
+Learn More6.7 million beneficiaries in at least 44 countries were reached by cash and voucher programming in 2021.

-World Vision has been using cash and voucher-based programming (CVP) in emergency and recovery contexts for more than 15 years, and, as of the most recent analysis by The Cash Leadership Partnership (CaLP), we ranked fourth in the global CVP implementation market (behind World Food Programme (WFP), UNHCR, and Save the Children).
+World Vision has been using cash and voucher-based programming (CVP) in emergency and recovery contexts for more than 15 years, and, as of the most recent analysis by the Overseas Development Institute Humanitarian Policy Group, we ranked third in the global CVP implementation market (behind World Food Programme (WFP) and UNHCR).

 CVP is an enabler of child well-being.